moayes/aviation-notes/other-bookmarks.md

 ### Rust

 Signs of rust and internal corrosion under the paint.
 This makes the airplane un-airworthy.
 These pictures are from a Bonanze.
 It's possible to get a new set of skins from Textron.
 At this time (April 2022) they’re about 20K with shipping and can take four or five months.
+Filiform corrosion or painted over at the previous shop.
+Looks like some rivet heads are threatening to pull through the skin as well- not a good sign.

 * [image 1](/images/278738999_5563570163656606_8023491420799681575_n.jpg)
 * [image 2](/images/279081577_5563569986989957_4080876544514811960_n.jpg)